dsohk/rancher-devsecops-workshop/docs/part-3.md

 9. With the first Jenkins job we are building an simple contianer with Ubuntu Image & deploying on Kubernetes Cluster `devsecops`.
 Once the job is completed the Container get terminated

-To view the job and it's status, click on Status inside the job.
+To view the job and it's status, click on Status inside the job within Jenkins UI.

-In Jenkins UI, at left hand bottom of UI, under `Build History` you will find `#1` which indicated our first build job and `green` check mark indicated job is completed successfully.
+Left hand bottom of UI, under `Build History` you will find `#1` which indicated our first build job and `green` check mark indicated job is completed successfully.

 ![ First Job pos in Rancher UI](./images/part2-jenkins-ui-job-build-status.png)

-You can also toggle to Rancher UI `devsecops` cluster > `Cluster Explorer` > `Pods` > `Jenkins` Namespaece.
-You can see the progress of Jenkins jobs, container pods getting created & terminated once the build job is completed.
+Toggle to Rancher UI Window to see the progress of Jenkins jobs.

 Sample Screenshot
 ![ First Job pos in Rancher UI](./images/part2-step-build-my-firest-pipeline-pod-running-status.png)

 ![Create Job in Jenkins](./images/part2-step-build-my-firest-pipeline-pod-terminating-post-jobrun.png)